AnastasiiaAsti/goal-digger/README.md

 #ICEBOX

-Allow users to see other user's lists
+Allow users to see other user's lists<br>
-Allow the manipulation of your pins
+Allow the manipulation of your pins<br>
 Customization of goals, adding pictures and links